EveGroup/EveHolder/README.md

      - `port` is a port of your postgreSQL database port.

-     - `database_name` is the name of your databse that you created.
+     - `database_name` is the name of your database that you created.

    For more information about `.env`, see more at [Django-environ](https://django-environ.readthedocs.io/en/latest/).